Rent safe and private dog parks hosted by locals

 First: Try to identify the root cause of your dog’s accidents

-The steps in this article will help you troubleshoot bad bathroom habits — but it’s always best to understand why your dog is urinating or defecating indoors in the first place.
+The steps in this article will help you troubleshoot bad bathroom habits.
+It's best to understand why your dog is urinating or defecating indoors before you dive into any specific training protocol.

 While ongoing potty accidents are often a simple lack of training clarity or consistency, sometimes our pets are trying to tell us something more.
-Here are a few potential reasons your dog is urinating indoors.
+Here are a few potential reasons your dog is using the bathroom indoors.

 Is your dog really old enough to hold their bladder and bowels?

-A general rule of thumb is that puppies can hold their bladders one hour for every month of age — so a four-month-old puppy can wait four hours while a six-month-old puppy can do six — up to the 8-10 hours we typically expect from adult dogs.
+A general rule of thumb is that puppies can hold their bladders one hour for every month of age—so a four-month-old puppy can wait four hours while a six-month-old puppy can do six—up to the eight to ten hours we typically expect from adult dogs.

 While this is a helpful guideline, it’s important to realize that it is an estimate.
 Every dog is an individual with slightly different needs!
-Small breeds, for example, have a harder time holding their bladders than large dogs do (so they might not be able to make it through your entire work day until they’re over a year old).
+Small breeds, for example, have a harder time holding their bladders than large dogs do.
+(They might not be able to make it through your entire work day until they’re over a year old.)

 Does your dog have a medical issue like a urinary tract infection?